 Program Coordinator

 Samantha was born and raised in New Jersey and moved to O’ahu to pursue her love for connecting people to the outdoors.
-Samantha obtained a Bachelor’s Degree in Psychology at the University of Hawai’i at Manoa with a minor in Business Administration and Management and is planning to get her PhD in Environmental Psychology.
-Studying in Hawai’i cultivated her love and respect for Hawaiian culture and the ocean, facilitating it to blossom into the passion she has today.
-Since moving, she has participated in numerous NGOs, hosted beach cleanups, and educated over 2,000 people through event talks and social media about ocean activism, immersion, and environmental issues.
-Samantha dreams of continuing to repair the biophilic connection people have with the environment.
+Samantha obtained a Bachelor’s Degree in Psychology at the University of Hawai’i at Mānoa with a minor in Business Administration and Management.
+Her time studying in Hawai’i deepened her appreciation for Hawaiian culture and strengthened her connection to the ocean, transforming that appreciation into a lifelong passion for environmental stewardship.
+Since relocating, Samantha has worked with numerous non-profit organizations, organized beach cleanups, and educated more than 10,000 people through events, presentations, and social media outreach focused on ocean advocacy, environmental issues, and community engagement.
+Samantha is committed to helping restore the biophilic connection between people and the natural world, inspiring others to care for and protect the environment for future generations.

 Lyra Barreto Reyes